hakanolgun/notes-from-books/Software/react_dev.md

 ## Tutorial:Tic-tac-toe

 There is also another benefit of immutability.
 By default, all child components re-render automatically when the state of a parent component changes.
 This includes even the child components that weren’t affected by the change.
-Although re-rendering is not by itself noticeable to the user (you shouldn’t actively try to avoid it!), you might want to skip re-rendering a part of the tree that clearly wasn’t affected by it for performance reasons.
 Immutability makes it very cheap for components to compare whether their data has changed or not.
 You can learn more about how React chooses when to re-render a component in the memo API reference.

 When a list is re-rendered, React takes each list item’s key and searches the previous list’s items for a matching key.
 If the current list has a key that didn’t exist before, React creates a component.
 If the current list is missing a key that existed in the previous list, React destroys the previous component.
 If two keys match, the corresponding component is moved.

 Keys tell React about the identity of each component, which allows React to maintain state between re-renders.
 If a component’s key changes, the component will be destroyed and re-created with a new state.

-key is a special and reserved property in React.
+Key is a special and reserved property in React.
 When an element is created, React extracts the key property and stores the key directly on the returned element.
 Even though key may look like it is passed as props, React automatically uses key to decide which components to update.
 There’s no way for a component to ask what key its parent specified.

 It’s strongly recommended that you assign proper keys whenever you build dynamic lists.
 If you don’t have an appropriate key, you may want to consider restructuring your data so that you do.

 ## Installation

 If your ESLint preset has formatting rules, they may conflict with Prettier.
 We recommend disabling all formatting rules in your ESLint preset using eslint-config-prettier so that ESLint is only used for catching logical mistakes.
-If you want to enforce that files are formatted before a pull request is merged, use prettier --check for your continuous integration.

 # Describing the UI